 If you notice your traps at the time of the overhead press, you can feel how your traps activate and expand throughout the workout.
 Doing shoulder presses often will help you develop your traps.

-5. Other Benefits of the Overhead Press include
+5. Other Benefits

 - The overhead press may also improve posture.